assetgraph/assetgraph/README.rst

 transforms.executeJavaScriptInOrder(queryObj[, context])
 ----------------------------------------------------------

-Experimental: For each asset matched by (or those matched by queryObj), find all reachable ``JavaScript`` assets and execute them in order.
+Experimental: For each JavaScript asset in the graph (or those matched by queryObj), find all reachable ``JavaScript`` assets and execute them in order.